cooolinx/tinysyslog/README.md

 Runnable https://github.com/alexferl/tinysyslog, the original repository seems unmaintained.

-A tiny and simple syslog server with log rotation. tinysyslog was born out of the need for a tiny (the binary is currently ~10MB in size), easy to setup and use syslog server that simply writes every incoming log (RFC5424/RFC3164/RFC6587 format) to a file (or to stdout for Docker) that is automatically rotated. tinysyslog is based on [go-syslog](https://github.com/mcuadros/go-syslog) and [lumberjack](https://github.com/natefinch/lumberjack).
+A tiny and simple syslog server with log rotation. tinysyslog was born out of the need for a tiny (the binary is currently ~10MB in size), easy to setup and use syslog server that simply writes every incoming log (automatic detect RFC5424/RFC3164/RFC6587 format) to a file (or to stdout for Docker) that is automatically rotated. tinysyslog is based on [go-syslog](https://github.com/mcuadros/go-syslog) and [lumberjack](https://github.com/natefinch/lumberjack).

-The supported log formats are:
+Supported log formats:

 - [RFC5424](https://datatracker.ietf.org/doc/html/rfc5424) (default)
 - [RFC3164](https://datatracker.ietf.org/doc/html/rfc3164) (Golang `log/syslog` use)